Select Your Style

 • Retinal vein occlusion

-Orbital cellulitis is not to be taken lightly, especially in children.
-If orbital cellulitis treatment is not provided timely, then it can lead to surgery.
+Do not underestimate orbital cellulitis, especially in children.
+If the treatment is not provided timely, then it can lead to surgery.
 You have to complete the full course of medication prescribed by your doctor and give enough rest to your body.
 Your body might feel tired from fighting the infection.
 An ample amount of rest helps antibiotics to kill the bacteria fast.

 Even if you feel good after a while, you have to strictly take antibiotics for a specific duration.
 Otherwise, the chances of having cellulitis or bacterial infection again can be increased.